schorschii/OCO-Server/README.md

 3. Start the first sync manually by executing `cd /var/www/oco/lib && php LdapSync.php`.
 Now you can log in with the synced accounts on the web frontend.

+## Translations & Contributions Welcome!
+Please open a pull request for any improvements you like!

+For translators: the language files are in `lib/lang/<langcode>.php`.
+There you can insert new files with your translations or correct existing ones.
+Thank you very much!

-## More Information
+## More Information / Manual
 **Please read the documentation in the `/docs` folder.**

-## Specific Adjustments
+## Support & Specific Adjustments
-You need specific adjustments for your environment?
+You need support or specific adjustments for your environment?
 You can hire me to extend OCO to your needs or to write custom reports etc. Please [contact me](https://georg-sieber.de/?page=impressum) if you are interested.